DanielMaczak/irmas-preact-form-components/README.md

 > [!WARNING]
 > This is a work in progress.
 I am progressively adding more features, writing unit/integration tests and refactoring for best performance.
-> It will become an NPM package once the majority of the features are in.

 ## Contents